lowhrtz/PyPlayMusic/README.md

 The default backend uses GStreamer 1.0 and should be available on most current Gnome/GTK systems.
 There is a backup backend that uses VLC.
 VLC needs to be installed to use it.
-Also, python-vlc needs to be installed.<br />Using pip on Ubuntu: sudo pip install python-vlc.
+Also, python-vlc needs to be installed.
+Using pip on Ubuntu: sudo pip install python-vlc.
 Assuming pip is on the path, Windows should be the same but without sudo.